plotly/plotly.github.io/_posts/2015-04-21-video-fitting-data-to-custom-functions.md

 layout: new_layout
 title: Fitting Data to Custom Functions
 subtitle: Video
-permalink: /fitting-data-to-custom-functions
+permalink: /fitting-data-to-custom-functions-video
 imageurl: /static/images/video-fitting-data-to-custom-functions/thum-video-fitting-data-to-custom-functions.png
 state: active
-tags: videos classroom statistical meta_description:Fit data to custom functions online and for free with Plotly
+tags: videos classroom statistical meta_description:Learn to fit your data with custom functions in our less than 2 minute video.
+Plotly is the easiest and fastest way to make and share graphs online.
 ---

 #Fitting Data to Custom Functions